iAmWayneBenedict/chapters/README.md

   npm run start
 ```

-Copy the env file and paste it as .env, or rename it as .env
+Copy the env file and paste it as .env, or rename it as .env.
+You can create a shortcut in your desktop and point it in the chapters.bat in the chapters folder for easy access.

 ## FAQ